salmaanrizvi/horizontal-profile-ios-0616/README.md

   * Check out [Joe's blog](http://joemburgess.com/2014/10/26/size-classes-in-ios-8/) for more on working with Size Classes in iOS
   * You may have to remove constraints to get everything to work on landscape
-  * Listening to rotation events in iOS 8 is as easy as overriding the `-(void)willTransitionToTraitCollection:(UITraitCollection *)newCollection withTransitionCoordinator:(id<UIViewControllerTransitionCoordinator>)coordinator` method.
+  * Listening to rotation events in iOS 8 is as easy as overriding the `viewWillTransitionToSize:withTransitionCoordinator:` method.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/horizontal-profile' title='Horizontal Profile'>Horizontal Profile</a> on Learn.co and start learning to code for free.</p>